ALASKA SPECIFIC RESOURCES

 Video 2: First Responders to Victims of Crime, focuses on community-driven responses to victims in Alaska villages.
 Although many challenges remain, well-coordinated responses that integrate tribal- and community-based approaches with other resources are changing outcomes for victims and communities.

 Video 3: A Healing Journey for Alaska Natives Video 3 Multidisciplinary Response to Victims of Violence, illustrates the multidisciplinary approach that brings together a range of professions to ensure timely, comprehensive, and victim-centered responses.
 Teams must be flexible and responsive to the range of short- and long-term needs of Alaska Native victims, including cultural, emotional, physical, and geographic needs.

-This video highlights holistic and community-based approaches to victims and offenders.
+Video 4: A Healing Journey for Alaska Natives Video 4 Community Responses with Victims and Offenders, highlights holistic and community-based approaches to victims and offenders.
 It also addresses the significant impact historical trauma has had on some Alaska Natives.
 Offenders often return to their homes and communities; therefore, communities must be actively involved in re-entry efforts to ensure the safety of victims and community members.
 (OVC)

-This video introduces the issue of sex trafficking of Alaska Natives, especially adolescents and women who travel to urban areas from the villages and then lack the resources to return home.
+Video 5: A Healing Journey for Alaska Natives Video 5 Federal Responses to Sex Trafficking in Alaska, introduces the issue of sex trafficking of Alaska Natives, especially adolescents and women who travel to urban areas from the villages and then lack the resources to return home.
 Awareness, outreach, safety, support, services, training, and enforcement are all critical elements discussed in the video.
 Each of these elements is key to successfully addressing sex trafficking.